Important Safety Information About Energy Drinks

 - The first personal injury trial against an energy maker went to trial in July, 2014 in Durant, Oklahoma (Wheat v.
 Monster).
 I sat through a large part of that trial, and can tell you that the evidence was overwhelming that the Plaintiffs permanent injuries were caused by his consumption of a Monster Energy Drink.
 In my opinion, the Plaintiffs proved that 16-year-old Jason Hamrick suffered a heart attack as a result of consuming Monster Energy.
 I believe that Monster was concerned that there would be a huge verdict in this case.
 Rather than risk this, after the Plaintiffs presented their evidence, Monster settled the case for a confidential amount.

 - In the State of Maryland, we introduced a bill that would have banned the sale of energy drinks to those under 18.
 The entire Maryland Medical Community, including Med Chi, University of Maryland, American Academy of Pediatrics, and the Maryland Chapter of the American College of Cardiology (ACC) supported the bill.
 Despite this overwhelming support from the medical and scientific community, the Energy Drink Company lobbyists were out in full force, and the bill died in Committee.
-To see the hearing on this Bill click here.

 - Individuals with heart conditions should never consume energy drinks.
 Unfortunately most energy drink cans do not warn this vulnerable group of the dangers of energy drinks.